NexMirror/Kallithea/docs/contributing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Each HTTP request runs inside an independent SQLAlchemy session (as well as in an independent database transaction). ``Session`` is the session manager and factory. ``Session()`` will create a new session on-demand or return the current session for the active thread.
+Many database operations are methods on such session instances - only ``Session.remove()`` should be called directly on the manager.

-Each HTTP request runs inside an independent SQLAlchemy session (as well as in an independent database transaction).
-Database model objects (almost) always belong to a particular SQLAlchemy session, which means that SQLAlchemy will ensure that they're kept in sync with the database (but also means that they cannot be shared across requests).
+Database model objects
+(almost) always belong to a particular SQLAlchemy session, which means that SQLAlchemy will ensure that they're kept in sync with the database (but also means that they cannot be shared across requests).